Hello, I am the Geological Mapping Technician for the Geology Department at the University of Otago.

 I have made a new post with instructions using Zerene stacker to stack the images rather than photoshop because it is faster, easier and produces better results in all cases that I have seen.
 For example Zerene Stacker took 72s to stack 11 images and photoshop took 125s, the difference in stacking speed is even more pronounced when more images are used.

-The macro-photography setup comprises: a copy stand, a DSLR camera with a macro-lens and a computer for controlling the camera and capture.
+The macro-photography setup in the Geology Department, University of Otago, comprises: a copy stand, a DSLR camera with a macro-lens and a computer for controlling the camera and capture.

 What is it for?